 From mission-critical business systems to e-commerce and the Internet, IT is not only an industry in its own right, it’s a fundamental building block of all other industries.
 AIU offers an industry-current BSIT program with an in-depth specialization in Digital Investigations that’s designed to give students the real-world knowledge they need to get to the next level.
 Areas covered include examining techniques for collection, preservation, analysis and reporting of digital-network evidence.

-The Bachelor of Science in Information Technology degree with a specialization in Digital Investigations can give students real-world, industry-relevant knowledge and experience in conducting investigations as a digital crime professional.
+The Bachelor of Science in Information Technology degree with a specialization in Digital Investigations is designed to provide students industry-relevant knowledge and experience in conducting investigations as a digital-crime professional.

 Digital Investigations I

 This course will examine digital investigation tools, threats, and techniques.
 Topics may include procedures, steganography, operating systems, tool validation plans, and open source software.

 This course is designed to provide students with the essential information related to electronic discovery.
 Discussions will focus on organizational electronic discovery needs and how digital investigators can fulfill those needs.
 Topics may include finding data collection, media restoration, file and email conversion, keyword and metadata searching, filtering, and classification and presentation of data.

 During this course, students will examine forensic techniques for collection, preservation, analysis, and reporting of digital network evidence.
 Topics may include network traffic analysis, electronic mail, and Internet investigations.

 This course discusses advanced topics in digital forensics related to the globalization of electronic data.
 International organization regulations, language barrier, rogue providers, and other topics will be covered in this course.